Hi, my name is Randy Williams, welcome to my first ever blog post.

 I spend a lot of my time thinking about and working in the construction industry.
 I started in 1996 as an apprentice electrician working for my brother before becoming a state licensed journeyman electrician in 2000.
-In the late 1990’s, I helped my dad, who had built several homes and commercial buildings for himself, started a new home for his sister.
+In the late 1990’s, I helped my father, who had built several homes and commercial buildings for himself, start a new home for his sister.
 In 2005, my dad, brother and I started a company called Willcon Inc, short for Williams Construction.
 We officially became a licensed building contractor.
 I learned a lot about the construction industry in those first few years.

 Then came 2008.
 I was nervous, the construction industry was in rough shape.
 I decided to diversify the business by becoming a certified energy auditor.
 I was amazed by how little I knew of building science.
 I received a contract in 2009 to help do energy assessments (basically high bill complaints), with a local rural electric cooperative.
 I found I liked the job.
-In 2014, I started helping a small mutual insurance company with inspections.
-Shortly after, a second company asked me to inspect for them as well.

 I am starting this blog to address a few things: the building science, the energy costs of owning or renting a home, and good building techniques and materials that can make a difference in the durability of a home.
 My hope is that both the casual homeowner and building professional will be able to learn something.